hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 == Changelog ==

 = 3.5.0 =
-* Added ability to process customized MailChimp forms.
+* Added the ability to process customized MailChimp forms.

 = 3.4.1 =
 * Tested with WordPress 6.4.